New Degree Seeking Students

 - Examination scores: If a student has not submitted an official score report (if required), e.g., Graduate Records Exam (GRE), English proficiency (TOEFL/IELTS) if an international student, The Graduate School will place a hold preventing the student’s ability to register.

-As a new graduate student to MSU, you will need to attend the new graduate student orientation.
-The orientation is mandatory and covers the following topics: FERPA, Residency, Title IX, Office of Research Compliance & Ethical Conduct, Disability Services, Veteran Services, and other important information necessary for all new graduate students.
-In addition to this orientation, there is a non-mandatory training offered and is encouraged for a GTA seeking additional training.
-Training may include the following topics: Teaching on D2L, Using Technology in the Classroom, Effective Teaching Styles, The Do’s and Don’ts of Being a GTA, and so forth.
+As a new graduate student to MSU, you will need to attend the new graduate student training and orientation.
+This is a mandatory training and covers the following topics: FERPA, Residency, Title IX, Office of Research Compliance & Ethical Conduct, Disability Services, Veteran Services, and other important information necessary for all new graduate students.

-On October 15th, 2014 the Office of the Commissioner of Higher Education has mandated all new, incoming students to Montana State University (regardless of age) are required to complete an authorized program in alcohol education, sexual assault awareness and prevention, and financial literacy.
+The Commissioner of Higher Education has mandated all new, incoming students to Montana State University (regardless of age) are required to complete an authorized program in alcohol education, sexual assault awareness and prevention, and financial literacy.
 Please see this link for information on how you complete this module, dates and deadlines.
 You will receive an email prompting you to log in and complete this requirement when the courses are open to you.
 Participation in this program is not an elective; if the modules are not completed in the time allotted, a hold will be placed on your ability to register for the following term.
+If you have any questions on the programming that we offer, please feel free to contact the MSU Prevention Staff at: email@example.com.

 We want to make registration at MSU a simple process.
 Step-by-step instructions for our online registration system are provided below; please read and follow each step.
-Please check this linkfor when graduate students can register.
 If you are unsure the courses you should take, please consult with your department or your advisor.

 - Go to www.montana.edu and click on “My Info.”
 If you do not see "MyInfo" along the top bar- to the right of the MSU logo, select the "students" option in the upper left side of your screen.